philipturner/swift-xtb/README.md

   - First and second derivatives of density in each spin channel.
   - Kinetic energy density in each spin channel.
   - Exact exchange, with a range separation parameter.
 This may be requested multiple times with differing parameters.
-  - Encapsulates the PBE exchange and PBE correlation terms, as primitives for implementing either PBE or PBE0.

 ## Finite Differencing